FortiGate

 Note that memory increase does not always mean a memory leak.
 A memory leak issue usually has these phenomena:

-• Used memory is not de-allocated even after traffic drops or stopped.
+• Used memory is not de-allocated even after traffic drops or stops.

 The most important thing for troubleshooting a memory leak issue is to locate which module, process, or function causes the memory increase.